+The project is supervised by Dr. Catherine Willems and Prof. Dr. Tine Destrooper.
 The research project On migrating heritage was financed by the HOGENT Arts Research Fund.